byuidatascience/data_weather/State_tmy3/README.md

-# Tmy3
+# State_tmy3

-This folder contains all tmy3 files for 6 states along with a document explaining the variables.
+This folder contains all tmy3 files for all 50 states along several U.S. territories.
+These files are in the zip format because some of them are fairly large.

 # Reading on TMY3 files